 2. CDN & Caching

-I use the open source Koko Analytics plugin on my website to get an idea of what visitors are looking at, and how many people are visiting this site.
+I use the hosted version of the open source Plausible plugin on my website to get an idea of what visitors are looking at, and how many people are visiting this site.

 What the analytics don’t do